 - Waking up early

 - Napping too much

 When babies are going through a sleep regression, it can be distressing for them.
 And often, they’ll make demands for more feeding and comfort too.

 But don’t fret too much about sleep regression signs.
-We’ll walk you through the basics here – and then we’ve got articles that deep dive on all the most frequently asked questions about both sleep training and regressions on this site.
+We’ll walk you through the basics here – and then we’ve got articles that deep dive into all the most frequently asked questions about both sleep training and regressions on this site.

-If your question isn’t answered on our extensive website – just contact us with your question.
+If your question isn’t answered on our extensive website – just contact us with a question.
 We’ll get it answered and added to the website as quickly as we can.
 We’re here to help parents like you (and me) get enough sleep!